-(5) Payment of the COBRA health insurance premiums until the earlier of (a) nine months following the date of termination, or (b) the end of the COBRA health continuation period.

-(6) Payment of the COBRA health insurance premiums until the earlier of (a) 18 months following the date of termination, or (b) the end of the COBRA health continuation period.

-(7) Mr. Basta's options are underwater as of December 31, 2021.
-Accordingly, no value has been included in the "Acceleration of Equity Awards" column for Mr. Basta because Mr. Basta would not realize any value in connection with the accelerated vesting of the options using the assumptions set forth above.
+- (5) Payment of the COBRA health insurance premiums until the earlier of (a) nine months following the date of termination, or (b) the end of the COBRA health continuation period. - (6) Payment of the COBRA health insurance premiums until the earlier of (a) 18 months following the date of termination, or (b) the end of the COBRA health continuation period. - (7) No value has been included for options that were underwater as of December 31, 2022, as no value would be realized in connection with the accelerated vesting of these options using the assumptions set forth above.